 If as a vessel operator you are new to the process of having OVID inspections carried out on your vessels, this article will explain the typical steps and the order in which they take place.
 This is a brief overview:

-1. Making a request to an OVID member for an inspection to take place
+1. Making a request to an OVID submitting company for an inspection to take place

 The first step in this process is to get an inspection commissioned on your vessel.
 There are two ways to do this.
-You can make a request to members using the inspection request system (details on how to do this can be found here).
-This will send a request to OVID members which is then available for them to view and "adopt" for 14 days.
-Alternatively, if you already have existing contacts with any OVID members you can also approach them directly to request an inspection on your vessel.
+You can make a request using the inspection request system (details on how to do this can be found here).
+This will send a request to OVID submitting companies which is then available for them to view and "adopt" for 14 days.
+Alternatively, if you already have existing contacts with any OVID submitting companies you can also approach them directly to request an inspection on your vessel.

 Please note that if you have any contacts with OVID inspectors, they cannot commission inspections.
-This can only be completed by a member as they ultimately decide which vessels they are willing to inspect.
+This can only be completed by a submitting company as they ultimately decide which vessels they are willing to inspect.
 They also choose the inspectors they wish to appoint to attend, this cannot be determined directly by an accredited OVID inspector.

 2. Inspection commissioning and agreeing a date for the inspection

-Once an OVID member has agreed to commission the inspection on your vessel they will generate a commission in OVID and appoint their chosen inspector, who will then attend at the agreed date and location.
+Once a submitting company has agreed to commission the inspection on your vessel they will generate a commission in OVID and appoint their chosen inspector, who will then attend at the agreed date and location.

 3. Physical/remote inspection takes place

-Inspections can either be a physical inspection with the inspector attending the vessel or due to COVID-19 an inspection can be currently held remotely (the type of inspection will be discussed and agreed between the member and vessel operator when a booking is made).
+Inspections can either be a physical inspection with the inspector attending the vessel or due to COVID-19 an inspection can be currently held remotely (the type of inspection will be discussed and agreed between the submitting company and vessel operator when a booking is made).
 Once the inspection is completed the inspector will then make their full inspection report.
-The report is then submitted electronically to OVID and is sent directly to the submitting member organisation who commissioned the report.
+The report is then submitted electronically to OVID and is sent directly to the submitting organisation who commissioned the report.

 4. Review of report by submitting company